nmshd/.github/CONTRIBUTING.md

 ### PR - CI Process

-The Enmeshed continuous integration (CI) system will automatically perform the required builds and run tests (static code checks as well as unit/integration tests) for PRs.
+The Enmeshed continuous integration (CI) pipeline will automatically perform the required builds and run tests (static code checks as well as unit/integration tests) for PRs.
 Every step of the CI process needs to succeed before the PR can be merged.

 ### PR Feedback